 - Serious and Organized Crime such as murder, terrorism, rape and serious violence.

 Jonathan specializes in complex fraud cases, including VAT, Excise Duty and PAYE evasion, fraud by misrepresentation/abuse of position, MTIC carousel frauds and investment frauds.
 He is regularly instructed as a leading junior; recently acting for a Managing Director in a six-month trial alleging a multi-million-pound tax evasion prosecuted by Trading Standards and HMRC.
 He was then leading junior counsel representing the Managing Director of a company producing and fitting non-compliant exhausting systems which were supplied to customers who wanted to drive their vehicles in London’s Low Emission Zone.

-Because of his experience as a Chair of Accountancy Regulators’ committees (see his entry below relating to Regulatory and Professional Discipline), he has developed a unique understanding of the best working practices of accountants and company directors.
+Because of his experience as a Chair of Accountancy Regulators’ committees, he has developed a unique understanding of the best working practices of accountants and company directors.
 As a result, he frequently represents company directors and accountants facing serious criminal charges.
 In the last 3 years he has represented 4 different company directors at trial, in various parts of the Country, securing acquittals for 3.
 Each fraud was complex, paper-heavy and high-value.

 These cases are usually investigated and prosecuted by specialist fraud and e-commerce teams within the CPS, HMRC, VOSA, NCA, National Fraud Squad and Trading Standards.
 He is currently instructed in several complex frauds, including a Royal Mail prosecution which has more than 1,000,000 pages of served material.